darktable-org/dtdocs/content/special-topics/color-management/color-dimensions.md

 This is one more reason to avoid using HSL/HSV spaces (derived from RGB spaces) to perform color editing -- since these RGB spaces are not perceptually uniform in the first place, the resulting HSV/HSL spaces are not uniform either.
 While RGB spaces have some merit based on their connection to physical light, any process involving hue should go directly to perceptual spaces.

-# Color dimensions and settings
+# color dimensions and settings

 Many pieces of software, including darktable, call any settings that affect chroma "saturation" (for example, in color balance, "contrast/brightness/saturation").
 This is a symptom of software trying to be accessible to non-professionals by using a common language.
 This is misleading, since saturation does exist and is quite different from chroma.
 In addition, many video specifications improperly call chroma "saturation".
 Whenever darktable reuses such specifications, it uses the incorrect term from the specification rather than the proper color dimension term.